faanross/faanross.github.io/content/posts/post-1.md

 The bad news - we still have two VMs to install.
 The good news - they will require minimal-to-no configuration, so at this point we're about 80% done with our VM setup.
 So let's get it done.

-# Kali Linux Installation
+# VM 2: Kali Linux aka "The Attacker"
-{{< figure src="/img/screamdrew.gif" title="" class="custom-figure" >}}
+{{< figure src="/img/attacker.gif" title="" class="custom-figure" >}}

-We'll be using Kali Linux for attack, that is it'll effectively serve as our C2 server.
-The great thing about Kali Linux is that everything we'll need is already installed, so we just have to install the actual operating system.
+We'll be using Kali Linux to simulate the adversary.
+The great thing about Kali Linux is that everything we'll need comes pre-packaged, so we just have to install the actual operating system.

 1. In VMWare hit `File` > `New Virtual Machine...`
 2. `Typical (recommended)` and hit `Next`.